-Areas of expertise: Energy efficiency, EDF Climate Corps, climate change, air quality
+Areas of expertise: Climate change, grid modernization, air quality, energy policy

 - Masters of Public Administration (Federal Policy, Politics, and Management), George Washington University, Washington, D.C.